manonpbart/manonpbart/README.md

 ### 👋
-🔭 I’m a PhD student at Tulane University studying Machine Learning and Quantum Optics!
+🔭 My name is Manon Bart, I’m a PhD student at Tulane University studying the intersection of machine learning with classical and quantum optics.

 <!--
 **manonpbart/manonpbart** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.